iv-org/invidious/README.md

 ## Contact the team directly

-Every team member is available through GitHub or through the Matrix room (bridged to IRC), however, if you need/have too, you can contact the team directly via e-mail (remove `+SPAMGUARD` from the addresses):
+Every team member is available through GitHub or through the Matrix room (bridged to IRC), however, if you need/have to, you can contact the team directly via e-mail (remove `+SPAMGUARD` from the addresses):

 - General Inquiries (forwarded to every team member): `contact +SPAMGUARD [at] invidious [dot] io`